yosiyoshi/-Dox-Indonesian-ICT-Situation-No-codes-/4-How-Indonesia-4-Works.md

 https://www.viva.co.id/otomotif/mobil/989417-mobil-listrik-buatan-ri-tak-lama-lagi-produksi-massal

-Indonesia will start domestic mass-production of national electronic automobils in 2020.
+Indonesia will start domestic mass-production of national electronic vehicles in 2020.
 4 universities led by Indonesia University and "Badan Pengkajian dan Penerapan Teknologi (BPPT)" are to develop their first national electronic cars.
 Electronics is the key for such research.
 Especially Bandung Institute of Technology has researched lots of electronics in Indonesia.